 means that the (first) variance is constrained to be at most 1.5 but no less than 2.4.
 (In this case you will get an error, but you can not depend on getting an error when you confuse the direction of matrices.)
+Note that if the numbers were reversed, the command above would be sensible-maybe not what you want, but sensible.

 Two-column matrices give lower bounds as well as upper bounds on the variance.
-Lower bounds are most likely to be useful in generating random portfolios, but could potentially be of interest in optimization as well.
+Lower bounds are most likely to be useful in generating random portfolios, but are sometimes of interest in optimization as well.